Alabama Sales Tax Guide

 Prescription medicine and gasoline are both tax-exempt.

 Some services in Alabama are subject to sales tax.
-For a detailed list of taxable services view this PDF from the Alabama Department of Revenue website.
+For a detailed list of taxable services, view the Alabama state statute on sales tax.

-The Alabama Department of Revenue has also published a comprehensive guide to sales tax exemptions and exclusions.
+The Alabama Department of Revenue has also published a guide to sales tax exemptions and exclusions.

 Digital Goods or Services